GRI Business Strategy Committee

 Alyson Bailey-Flynn

 Prior to joining RBC, Alyson held various positions at another financial institution where she was most recently SVP, Operational Risk overseeing operational risk methodology, oversight and third party risk management.
-She was previously SVP, GRM Data and Analytics, where she led data and artificial intelligence risk management, and held positions in GRM as well as Regional Chief Auditor, for UK and Europe for a number of years.
-Alyson started her career in Capital Markets in financial engineering, where highlights include implementation of a new counterparty credit risk model and technology, credit derivatives front office technology build out, and analytics coverage across a number of businesses including interest rate and equity derivatives.
+She was previously SVP, GRM Data and Analytics, where she led data and artificial intelligence risk management, and held positions in GRM, as well as Regional Chief Auditor, for the UK and Europe, for a number of years.
+Alyson started her career in Capital Markets in financial engineering, where highlights included implementation of a new counterparty credit risk model and technology, credit derivatives front office technology build out, and analytics coverage across a number of businesses, including interest rate and equity derivatives.

 Brad Crombie headshot